NERC-CEH/fdri_words/timeseries/dev_day_2026_agenda.md

 ### 11:00 - September launch: What are we actually shipping?
 Technical focus, what we need to do practically ahead of the launch.
 - API - how to make it public
-- UI - timeseries and geospatial / How to split up the DRI bits
+- UI - timeseries and geospatial / How to split up the DRI bits / branding, entry point, others involved?

 ### 12:00 - Done